d-Fold Partition Diamonds: Background and Notation

 Following the work of Andrews, Paule, and Riese in \cite{AndrewsPauleRiese01b}, for integers $d, n\geq 1$ we set

 where the (outer) sum for $D_{d,n}$ ranges over all non-negative integers $a_i$ and $b_{j,k}$ which satisfy the inequalities encoded by Figure \ref{fig:dfoldlengthn}.
-Thus, $D_{d,n}$ is the generating function for all $d$-fold partition diamonds of fixed length $n,$ and each part (i.e., vertex of the graph) corresponds to some $q_i$ or $w$.
+Thus, $D_{d,n}$ is the generating function for all $d$-fold partition diamonds of fixed length $n$, which contain nodes $a_i$ and $b_{j,k}$ for $0\leq i\leq n$, $1\leq j\leq n$, and $1\leq k\leq d$; each part (i.e., vertex of the graph) corresponds to some $q_i$ or $w$ in this generating function.

 Using this notation, we are now ready to state our main technical theorem. \begin{thm} For $d\geq 1$ and $n\geq 1,$

 where $F_d$ is the polynomial that is defined recursively in Lemma \ref{lem:basecase}, and $Q_k \coloneqq q_0q_1\dots q_k$ for all $k\geq 0.$ \end{thm}